MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 1. Open Viva Learning App in Teams or go to the Viva Learning [web app](https://aka.ms/VivaLearningWeb)

-2. Go to the Admin tab in Viva Learning and click on Manage Providers on the left menu.
+2. Go to the Admin tab in Viva Learning and select on Manage Providers on the left menu.
 Select **Add Provider**.
 1. Select **SharePoint** from the Provider list and select **Next**.

 1. Under SharePoint, provide the site URL to the SharePoint site where you want Viva Learning to create a centralized repository.
 If your SharePoint site is new, you'll need to wait 1 hour after site creation to add it here.
 You must also be the owner of the SharePoint site.